The goal of the Family Advocacy Program is to improve the lives of children and families in Connecticut by delivering or providing access to:

 Families can receive services until their child turns five.

 Parenting Support Services

-- Circle of Security which includes an eight-session attachment centered parent education intervention program
+- Circle of Security: An eight-session attachment-centered parent education intervention program.

-- Positive Parenting Programs that focus on improving the parent/child/teen relationship and providing strategies to create a postitive learning environment and decrease challenging behaviors.
+- Positive Parenting Programs: Focused on improving the parent/child/teen relationship and providing strategies to create a positive learning environment and decrease challenging behaviors.

-A community collaborative of more than 60 health, education and parent affiliates that addresses three of the most serious health problems of Middletown children:
+Opportunity Knocks is a community collaborative of more than 60 health, education, and parent affiliates that addresses three of the most serious health problems for Middletown children: